yuo-ki/interview-code-test/task1/README.md

 Areas to be optimized:
 Considering time, when implementing user authentication, the username and password are hardcoded in the code, password plaintext storage is not appropriate.
 Other methods: 1.
 Obtain from configuration files or databases 2.
 JWT 3.
 Single sign-on 4.
 OAuth 5.
 Session

+Refactoring and Optimization：
+First, after understanding ES6 modularization, the require method used at the beginning was changed to import method.
+Second, after understanding the streaming processing, the originally adopted file synchronous reading method was changed to streaming processing.
+During the processing, asynchronous situations need to be handled.